itead/ITEADLIB_Arduino_WeeESP8266/README.md

 # Mainboard Requires

   - RAM: not less than 2KBytes
-  - UART: one hardware serial at least
+  - Serial: one serial (HardwareSerial or SoftwareSerial) at least

 # Suppported Mainboards

+  - Arduino UNO and its derivatives
+  - Arduino MEGA and its derivatives
+  - Iteaduino UNO
   - WBoard Pro

-  - MEGA and its derivatives
+# Using SoftwareSerial

+If you want to use SoftwareSerial to communicate with ESP8266, you need to modify the line in file `ESP8266.h`:

+    //#define ESP8266_USE_SOFTWARE_SERIAL

+After modification, it should be:

+    #define ESP8266_USE_SOFTWARE_SERIAL

 # Hardware Connection